July 20th 2021

 Night sweats during pregnancy, the menopause and menstruation

 “Many women experience night sweats during their pregnancy, the menopause or when menstruating.
-This is due to them experiencing a hormonal imbalance which causes the area of the body which regulates temperature (the hypothalamus, as above) to think that it is hot, even if it is not.
+This is due to them experiencing a hormonal imbalance that causes the area of the body which regulates temperature (the hypothalamus, as above) to think that it is hot, even if it is not.
 This triggers the body to sweat, which is of course how we typically cool down if our body temperature is raised.
 Try not to worry if you have the odd night sweat when you know you’re experiencing a hormonal shift- it’s very normal.”

 When to seek the advice of a medical expert

-“As there are so many reasons why someone experiences night sweats we would recommend that you seek medical advice if they start to experience them regularly, so that your GP can establish the cause.
-Chances are it’s not serious, but as the triggers of night sweats can be so varied, it’s best to see a medical professional to check it out- don’t try to diagnose yourself.”
+“As there are so many reasons why someone experiences night sweats we would recommend that you seek medical advice if they start to experience them regularly so that your GP can establish the cause.
+Chances are it’s not serious, but as the triggers of night sweats can be so varied, it’s best to see a medical professional to check it out - don’t try to diagnose yourself.”

 Lifestyle changes to reduce the incidence of night sweats